kidonng/preview.fish/README.md

 set -U fzf_preview_file_cmd preview
 ```

-P.S. if you don't have the plugin, definitely check it out, it is one of the must-have Fish plugins and also contributed by me.
+P.S. if you don't have the plugin, definitely check it out, it is one of the must-have Fish plugins and also I am one of its main contributors.

 ---

 Previews are generated via **viewers**, which is a function named `_preview_viewer_<program name>`.
 The above example is using `_preview_viewer_bat`.

-To decide which viewer to use, the plugin check for a corresponding function, in the following order:
+To decide which viewer to use, the plugin check for a corresponding function in the following order:

 1. `_preview_ext_<extension>` for matching file extensions.